-Pandan leaf chicken is one of the best specialty chicken dishes in Thailand.
-The chicken is moist, tender, infused with refreshing pandan aroma and encased in the leaf packets.
+Pandan leaf chicken is one of the best specialty chicken dishes in Thai restaurants.
+The chicken is moist, tender, infused with a refreshing pandan aroma, and encased in leaf packets.

 The Thai people wrap the marinated boneless chicken meat inside a large piece of pandan leaf and deep-fry it.
 The amazing aroma of the leaves is infused into the chicken meat, giving the ordinary chicken a distinct flavor and unique presentation.

 Pandan leaves are also called screwpine leaves.
 It is long and slim, with the length reaching 50 cm.
 It is widely available for cooking in all South East Asia countries.
 The local people use pandan leaves to flavor the rice, make drinks, and prepare desserts.

 Fresh pandan leaves are not widely available in Western countries.
 Unfortunately, you need to wrap the chicken in pandan leaf.
 Therefore it cannot be substituted with pandan extract.
 If you can get pandan leaves in Asian grocery stores, try this recipe that is so different from any chicken dish.
 After all, it is a relatively easy recipe to follow.
 The flavor is neither too spicy nor exotic, which is ideal for someone who wants to enjoy Thai food but is put off by the other hot and spicy Thai foods.

 Thai pandan leaf chicken is served with a sweet and salty sesame dipping sauce which complements the subtle flavor of the chicken.
 The Thai people serve it as the main dish or appetizer ideal for party hors-d’oeuvre.